Project-Owl/ClusterDuck-Protocol/doc/howToBuildADuck.md

 #### Manual Install

 You will need to clone the ClusterDuck Protocol onto your local machine and include the libraries folder into your local arduino libraries folder.
+For **MacOs** the local arduino libraries are located located in _/Users/USER/Documents/Arduino/_.
+For **windows** the local arduino libraries are located in _C:/Users/USER/Documents/Arduino._

-1. Clone the ClusterDuck Protocol onto your local machine `git clone https://github.com/Code-and-Response/ClusterDuck-Protocol.git`
+1. Clone the ClusterDuck-Protocol repository onto your local machine `git clone https://github.com/Code-and-Response/ClusterDuck-Protocol.git`
+1. Navigate to the cloned repository folder `ClusterDuck-Protocol`
 1. Pull all the Library submodules needed for the Arduino IDE `git submodule update --init --recursive`
-1. Copy the `ClusterDuck-Protocol`folder into your local Arduino Libraries folder **MacOs** _/Users/USER/Documents/Arduino/_. **windows** _C:/Users/USER/Documents/Arduino._
+1. Copy the `ClusterDuck-Protocol` folder into your local arduino libraries folder
-1. Navigate into the `ClusterDuck-Protocol` folder and open `Libraries` folder
+1. Navigate into the `ClusterDuck-Protocol` copy folder and open `Libraries` folder
-1. Copy all the libraries form the `Libraries` folder
+1. Copy all the libraries from the `Libraries` folder
-1. Paste into into your local Arduino Libraries folder **MacOs** _/Users/USER/Documents/Arduino/_.  **windows** _C:/Users/USER/Documents/Arduino._
+1. Paste them into your local arduino libraries folder
 1. Open Arduino IDE
 1. You should now be able to see the examples by going to File -> Examples -> ClusterDuck